pactus-project/pactus/www/grpc/gen/docs/grpc.md

     <td class="fw-bold">only_connected</td>
     <td> bool</td>
     <td>
-    If true, only returns peers with connected status.
+    If true, returns only peers that are currently connected.
     </td>
   </tr>
   </tbody>